Facel Vega Excellence: 1958–1961 (Model 'EX1')

 For the 1958 model year, Chrysler discontinued the Hemi engines, and after stocks had dried up, Facel-Vega started using the 361 CID (5.9 litre) Chrysler 'Wedge' head V8 engines.
-Why Facel-Vega didn't opt for the top-of-the-line 413 CID (6.9 litre) engines instead remains unknown, but the French road tax system, which is based on engine displacement, is often cited as an explanation.
+Why Facel-Vega didn't opt for the top-of-the-line 413 CID (6.9 litre) engines instead remains unknown, but the elaborate French road tax system (Tax horsepower), which is based on engine displacement, is often cited as an explanation.

 The 361-powered Excellence had the same nominal horsepower output of 360 hp as the Hemi it replaced.
 From late 1959 onwards, the Excellence was offered with optional power disc brakes up front.

 The 1958 to 1961 Excellences were the most numerous of the bunch with 137 examples being built.
 Late models incorporate nearly all of the advancements generally considered to be part of the EX2 update, including the non-panoramic windshield, chassis and steering upgrades, as well as the lesser fins.